uditray02/uditray02/README.md

 ## Hi there 👋

+My name is Udit and I'm an Embedded Robotics Software Engineer interested in Drone Technologies(UAVs), Manipulators(Industrial+BioMedical), AGVs, && AMRs

+- 🔭 Current — Building mission-grade drone systems at [IndoWings](www.indowings.com). **Focus**: avionics, sensor-to-control integration, autonomous strike/precision engagement systems etc..
+- 🌱 Recent — Developed vision-led autonomous kamikaze UAVs with on-board target detection and closed-loop guidance for precision terminal engagements.
+- 👯 I’m looking to collaborate on
+- 🤔 I’m looking for help with ...
+- 💬 Ask me about the software integration of Drones!
+  - Send me any kind of collaboration request to udit.rstr02@gmail.com

 <!--
 **uditray02/uditray02** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.